UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Setup_(Web_Connection).md

 In this section you will install a Cloudflared tunnel.
 This well let you and others connect securely to your Hearth Box from the worldwide web.

-*Author's Note: Tail Scale and Head Scale are programs which can be used in place of Cloudflare for this, removing even that reliance on a potentially untrusted service provide, and we intend to add tutorial options for them at a later date.
+*Author's Note: Tail Scale and Head Scale are programs which can be used in place of Cloudflare for this, removing even that reliance on a potentially untrusted service provider, and we intend to add tutorial options for them at a later date.
 However these programs are a bit more technically tricky to set up, and morever require technical effort on the part of everyone who wants to connect to your server beyond simply typing in a URL and logging on to your server, so they are not our focus at this time.*

 ## __Installing Cloudflared__